 - HL:History of Laos, Maha Sila Viravong, Translated by the U.S. Joint Publications research Service

-998-1048: The reign of Prah Bat Anga Jaya; 1048-1096: The reign of Prah Bat Pogna Suos; 1099-1163: The reign of Prah Bat Siri Vichakra; 1162-1217: The reign of Prah Lampang; 1217-1275: The reign of Prah Angka; 1261-1368: The Yuan Dynasty in control of china; 1275-?: The reign of Prah Suryavarna; 1291: Mangrai conquered Haripangjaya; 1295-1307: The reign of Srindravarman (at Angkor); 1296: Chou-Ta-Kuan visited Angkor; 1303: The Mongols pulled out from Rajapati (Pa-pa-sfu and Kin-tche); 1307-1327: The reign of Srindrajayavarman (at Angkor); 1327: The reign of Jayavarmadiparamesvara (at Angkor); 1340-1345: The reign of Prah Nipanapada (at Angkor); 1368-1644: The Ming Dynasty in control of china
+998-1048: The reign of Prah Bat Anga Jaya; 1048-1096: The reign of Prah Bat Pogna Suos; 1099-1163: The reign of Prah Bat Siri Vichakra; 1162-1217: The reign of Prah Lampang; 1217-1275: The reign of Prah Angka; 1261-1368: The Yuan Dynasty in control of china; 1275-?: The reign of Prah Suryavarna; 1291: Mangrai conquered Haripangjaya; 1295-1307: The reign of Srindravarman (at Angkor); 1296: Chou-Ta-Kuan visited Angkor; 1303: The Mongols pulled out from Rajapati (Pa-pa-sfu and Kin-Tche); 1307-1327: The reign of Srindrajayavarman (at Angkor); 1327: The reign of Jayavarmadiparamesvara (at Angkor); 1340-1345: The reign of Prah Nipanapada (at Angkor); 1368-1644: The Ming Dynasty in control of china

-Connecting to the Mongol' s exodus from Yunnan, we postulate that the Three Shan Brothers moved to take control of Rajapati and later the Angkorian throne.
+Connecting to the Mongol' s exodus from Yunnan, we postulate that the Three Shan Brothers moved to take control of Rajapati and later the Angkorean throne.
 The dethroning of the usurper king Srindravarman in 1307 and the installment of the Ramanadesa Kings in the court of Angkor could also be related.
-On the other hand, new evidences from the Shan chronicle seam to indicate that it was king Ngam Muang of Piao who moved to take on the Angkorian court, with the support of the Chinese court.
+On the other hand, new evidences from the Shan chronicle seam to indicate that it was king Ngam Muang of Piao who moved to take on the Angkorean court, with the support of the Chinese court.
 In either case this last legacy of the Pagan court.

 - King Soongampha